Outburn-IL/foob-docs/fume-tester.md

 * Navigate to a list of routing rules in the bottom part of the page
 * Select a rule you want to edit
 •	Click the `Edit` button
-•	Modify rule settings (rule name, rule priority, rule expression and others)
+•	Modify rule settings (rule name, rule priority, rule expression, and others)
 •	Click the `Save` button to apply changes

 [Applying FUME mappings to incoming data streams](/configuration.md#applying-fume-mappings-to-incoming-data-streams)